Criss-Cross Ruffing Clash Squeeze

 But for a top board, declarer needed to find the squeeze to edge out the other 6♦ declarer.

 Suppose West leads the ♠K. Declarer wins and searches for the thirteenth trick.
-There is no finesse, so declarer must either ruff out ♠KQx in West’s hand, catch a very lucky ♣QJ doubleton, or look for a squeeze.
+There is no finesse, so declarer must either ruff out ♠KQx in the West hand or look for a squeeze.
 It's clear from the lead that West guards spades.
 With four heart honors out, both defenders almost certainly guard hearts, so hearts cannot be part of simple squeeze.
 If the ♣T were in dummy, a black suit squeeze would operate against West if he holds both the ♣Q and ♣J. Perhaps a double squeeze with hearts as the pivot suit can work.
 Declarer might aim to reduce to something like:

 On the lead of the last diamond, both defenders have to throw a heart to keep the black suits guarded and the ♥6 scores the last trick.
 This squeeze works when East has both the ♣J and the ♣Q club guards.
 There is just one problem though: declarer started with ♥93 ♣KT rather than ♥9 ♣KTx.
 So this position is impossible.